smellak/eliasortega/replit.md

 ### Backend Architecture
 The backend runs on Node.js 20 with Express.js.
 Prisma Client provides type-safe database access, targeting PostgreSQL.
 Authentication is JWT-based with bcrypt for password hashing and role-based access control (RBAC) enforced via middleware.
 API documentation is provided via Swagger/OpenAPI 3.0 at `/docs`.
 Zod schemas ensure request/response validation across client and server.
 Timezone handling converts UTC database timestamps to `Europe/Madrid` for display.
 A core Capacity Validation Service discretizes time into minute-by-minute intervals to validate resource consumption against available capacity, returning detailed conflict information.

+**Public Routes**: The system includes a public chat interface at `/chat` that does not require authentication, allowing delivery providers to interact with an n8n-powered AI assistant to book appointments without accessing the management platform.

 ### Data Models
 -   **Users**: Email-based authentication with `ADMIN`, `PLANNER`, and `BASIC_READONLY` roles.
 -   **Providers**: Delivery service providers.